-- Mobile phones and other electronic devices will be stored in lockers.
-All pupils will be required to use a school-issued locker.
+- Mobile phones and other electronic devices will be stored with the class teacher during the school day.
 They should NOT be stored in pupil's clothing or bags. - Mobile phones should be turned OFF upon entry to the school gates. - SMART watches should NOT be worn to/from school.